-- 3.32 On 24 September 2020, Council considered a report on strategic leisure options.
-It was agreed to continue with the Fusion contract as being the most appropriate means of supporting health and wellbeing objectives within the District.
-A report will be presented to the January meeting of the Executive on Leisure. - 3.33 The Planning Improvement Plan (Executive 14.10.21) recommended increasing the staffing budget for four planning specialists and two legal specialists (shared with WDBC) by £164,000, to be financed by extra planning income.
-This has been built into the budget report.
+- 3.34 On 22 September 2020, Council considered a report on strategic leisure options.
+It was agreed to continue with the Fusion contract as being the most appropriate means of supporting health and wellbeing objectives within the Borough.
+A further report will be presented to the 1st February 2022 meeting of the Hub Committee on Leisure. - 3.35 The Planning Improvement Plan report (Hub Committee 2.11.21) recommended increasing the staffing budget for four planning specialists and two legal specialists (shared with SHDC) by £71,000, to be financed by extra planning income.
+This has been built into the budget report. - 3.36 The Council will be reviewing core service delivery through on-going service reviews and will bring reports back to Members at the appropriate point, linking back to the corporate strategy.